THE VFA PIONEER HISTORIES PROJECT

 Interviewed by Mary Jean Collins, VFA Historian, July 2019

 MJC: Let’s start at the beginning.
-Tell us about before you got [involved] in the women’s movement.
+Tell us about before you got involved in the women’s movement.

 [I had] two extraordinary parents – my sister and I were brought up to believe that you were put on this earth to make it a better place.
-My parents politics were very liberal.
-My mother is now 105 and her politics are still very liberal.
-We were proud of our Jewish heritage.
-We were not very religious people, but we believed in the basic tenets of Judaism: to make this world a better place.
+My parents’ politics were very liberal.
+My mother died at 106 and her politics were very liberal.

-They [my parents] dropped out of high school, my dad was the oldest of six, my mother the youngest of six – because their families needed their economic support, it was the depression.
+My parents dropped out of high school (my dad was the oldest of six, my mother the youngest of six) because their families needed their economic support.
+It was the depression.
 There was not a lot of room for going to school.
-[They were] creatures of their time.
+They were creatures of their time.
 Had they been born in a different time, I have no doubt they would have been superior candidates for higher education.
-I grew up in a very safe, nurturing, large family.

 MJC: Tell me about your education and preparation for that economic independence.

-MJC: So, then you go through law school and you’re involved in civil rights in Wisconsin.
+MJC: So, then you go through law school, and you’re involved in civil rights in Wisconsin.

 MJC: What was the experience of trying to implement a new law like?